 Sometime in July, I was contacted by the people at Future Brands for documenting street fashion in a bunch of small towns in India.
 The project was for one of their clients, Madura Garments-one of the biggest apparel retail companies in India.

 My brief was to document fashion in these towns as I’d previously done in Jodhpur & Shillong…with the focus being on men’s fashion.
 My end task was to provide insights via photographs that’d probably help them understand the ‘underlying ethos of dominant aesthetic preferences’ in contemporary India, and maybe help find answers to questions like: How certain fashions develop in small towns?
 What affects the general style of dressing?
 Why people wear what they wear…?.& so on…

-I would be making posts on all these towns individually a little later.
-So this is just a preview.
+I would be posting about all these towns separately a little later.
+This is a preview.

-I’ve also done a long story(3000+ words-before getting edited) for HT Brunch-a quarterly magazine..that comes out sometime in October.
-The story mostly covers trends I noticed in these small towns, analogies that I draw between street fashion & urban fashion(similar to this and this), and things I experienced while being on the road…
+I’ve also done a long story(3000+ words-before getting edited) for HT Brunch – it’ll be out sometime in October.
+The story mostly covers trends I noticed in these small towns, analogies that I drew between street fashion & urban fashion(similar to this and this), and things I experienced while being on the road…

 Aurangabad.
 Here, I was detained by cops for two hours for taking photos inside the high court premises.
 And this other time I was followed by two drunk men who wanted money & my camera.